ansonl/ansonl.github.io/_posts/2021-10-30-clean-install-osx-with-forgotten-firmware-password.md

 ---
 published: true
 excerpt: >
-  Clean install OS X on a Macintosh computer made during or after 2011 with an unknown EFI password.

   You can still boot to a USB drive if you have either the password for OS level access (TLDR at end) or firmware (EFI/BIOS) password for a post-2011 Macintosh computer.
 If the OS is in an unbootable state, this method may not work.
 author: Anson Liu
 layout: post